COVID-19 Resources: Income, Employment, and Financial Assistance

-Independent contractors: Pandemic Unemployment Assistance (PUA) is now available to independent contractors.
+Independent contractors: Pandemic Unemployment Assistance (PUA) is now available to independent contractors and others.
+Check here to see if you are eligible.
 PUA provides up to 39 weeks of unemployment benefits to individuals who are unable to work because of a reason relating to COVID-19, but who are not eligible for regular or extended unemployment benefits.
 Requires either a SSN or USCIS(A) number.
 Wage records may include 1099 tax forms, paystubs or bank statements.
 Apply now.

 If you are working part-time while you are getting UI, you can still get partial UI benefits because wages up to 1/3 of your benefit are not deducted from your UI check.
 For example, if your regular UI benefit is $300 weekly, you can earn $100 weekly and you will not lose any of your regular UI benefit.
 Once you earn more than $100, the UI benefit you get goes down with each dollar over $100 that you earn.
 But even if you only get $1.00 of partial UI, you still get the extra $600 between 3/29/2020 and 7/25/2020.

 Unemployment is NOT counted in public charge determination

 Still not sure if you qualify?
 Check this helpful graphic.